JaiveerChavda/blog/README.md

 done - Add an RSS feed that lists all posts in chronological order.

-done - Record/Track and display the "views_count" for each post.
-Allow registered users to "follow" certain authors.
-When they publish a new post, an email should be delivered to all followers.
-Allow registered users to "bookmark" certain posts that they enjoyed.
+done - Record/Track and display the "views_count" for each post. done - Allow registered users to "follow" certain authors.
+When they publish a new post, an email should be delivered to all followers. done - Allow registered users to "bookmark" certain posts that they enjoyed.
 Then display their bookmarks in a corresponding settings page.
 Add an account page to update your username and upload an avatar for your profile.